-Local Mental Health Authorities and Local Behavioral Health Authorities serve as the point of entry for publicly funded, privately funded, or unfunded mental health services for people who are assessed with mental illness in Texas.
+Local Mental Health Authorities (LMHAs) and Local Behavioral Health Authorities (LBHAs) serve as the point of entry for publicly funded, privately funded, or unfunded mental health services for people who are assessed with mental illness in Texas.

 - Provide a full array of services and supports for people with mental illness.